 Amazingly, this old typewriter not only still works; one of the whiz kids on Elba managed to bluetooth it to go directly from my typewriter onto the blog (I never got used to computer keyboards.)
 I still must travel to London to get replacement ribbons for this klunker.

 Please peruse the offerings below, and take advantage of some of the super contributions and discussions by guest posters and readers!
-I don’t know how much longer I’ll continue blogging, but at least until the publication of my book on statistical inference.
-After that I plan to run conferences, workshops, and ashrams on PhilStat and PhilSci, and will invite readers to take part!
+I don’t know how much longer I’ll continue blogging–I’ve had to cut back this past year (sorry)–but at least until the publication of my book “Statistical Inference as Severe Testing: How to Get Beyond the Statistics Wars” (CUP, 2018).
+After that I plan to run conferences, workshops, and ashrams on PhilStat and PhilSci, and I will invite readers to take part!
 Keep reading and commenting.
 Sincerely, D. Mayo

 - (9/3) Frequentists in Exile: The Purpose of this Blog